Advancements in technology open up new avenues of opportunity, allowing many to achieve what was once the preserve of a specialised few.

 Before the modern Content Management System (CMS), publishing to the web was a technical endeavour.

-Many early websites were built with hand-crafted HTML, and while tools such as MS Frontpage and Dreamweaver, and database-driven platforms that included PHP and Classic ASP front ends later reduced the need to code every single page, you still required a significant degree of technical knowledge to publish.
+Many early websites were built with hand-crafted HTML, and while applications such as MS Frontpage and Dreamweaver, and database-driven platforms that with PHP and Classic ASP front ends later reduced the need to code every single page, you still required a significant degree of technical knowledge to publish.

 In some cases, these were vast digital estates containing tens of thousands of pages, authored by hundreds of people with little to no understanding of the disciplines of content design.